 - Backend — The part of your website visitors don’t see.
 The backend is the user interface of your content management system (WordPress if TrustWorkz built your site).
 This is where you (or your web guru) makes website updates.

-- Landing page — Any web page reached through a hyperlink on another page (usually the home page).
+- Landing page — The page on which someone “lands” after clicking a link (such as from a search engine result page, a digital ad, or a social media post).
 Landing pages serve a specific purpose and should always deliver on their promised value, whether it’s information about specific services or a special offer.

 - CTA — Call to action.
-Marketing content should always include a call to action, which encourages people to take the next step and like a post, sign up for a newsletter, or contact you.
+Marketing content should typically include a call to action, which encourages people to take the next step such as make a purchase, sign up for a newsletter, or contact you.

 Let’s Talk about Social Media